How To Become DramaTeacher

 CLICK HERE for more information on Trinity Guildhall Teacher Qualifications

 We are at present compiling information to help you fulfil your dream, keep checking back to the site for more information on courses and helpful publications.

 Stagecoach Theatre Arts now offer Teacher Training Find out more HERE

 The Arts is now one of the most popular subjects to follow at GCSE and A level.
 With so many students discovering a passion for the arts it is important to know what opportunities are available when it comes to pursing a career.
-Would be Performers have several options, they can study at university or choose one of the top 23 recomended schools in England that are members of the CDS.
+Would be Performers have several options, they can study at university or choose one of the top drama schools.

-To become a PArts teacher in a secondary school you will need to have a 3 year degree and a one year PGCE or a four year teaching degree.
+- To become a teacher in a secondary school you will need to have a 3 year degree and a one year PGCE or a four year teaching degree.

 If you are applying For a PGCE, please follow the link below.

 Working in a Part Time Performing Arts School